Mumble-SRL/MBurger-Android/Readme.md

 You will find all possible simple data inside the `MBMappingArgs` class.
 Make sure your custom class is public and that provides getters and setters for all fields you wish to map.

-For example, for a simple "News" class with title and Nooko image
+For example, for a simple "News" class with title and MBurger image

 ```java
 public class News implements Serializable {